 At this, the old man’s eyes sparkled.
 Caught in mid-action rising from the table, I felt his wobbly hand rest in the crook of my elbow, exerting a gentle – if uneven pressure, suggesting his desire for me to sit back down.
 “Mon ami, asseyez-vous, s’il vous plaît.
 Je suis désolé, je voulais pas être désagréable.
 J’essayais seulement de vous aider.”

-His fluency took me by surprise and realising a response was needed, I drew upon the little grasp of school-boy french I had, replying “Oui, merci beaucoup, vraiment.”
+His fluency took me by surprise and realising I must reply, I drew upon the little grasp of school-boy french I had, replying “Oui, merci beaucoup, vraiment.”

 I’d understood about 20% of what he was saying and yet somehow managed to pull it off.
 By carefully watching the expressions on his face, I found myself making judgements regarding which phrase to use.
-If a look of surprise arose, I quickly said something along the lines of “Je rigole, c’est tout.”
+If a look of surprise arose, I quickly said something like “Je rigole, c’est tout.”